sr-murthy/continuedfractions/README.md

 (3, 4, 12, 4)
 ```

-**Note**: The continued fraction representation given above is called "simple", because the last element is always a positive integer $> 1$.[^3]
+**Note**: The continued fraction representation given above is called "simple", because the numerators of the reciprocals are always $1$, thus making the reciprocals irreducible (simple).[^3]

-The elements $a_0,a_1,...$ of a continued fraction representation of a real number $x$, which we may assume is positive, consist of the number $\lfloor x \rfloor = a_0$ and the whole number parts of the denominators of the reciprocals in the representation.
+The elements $a_0,a_1,...$ of a continued fraction representation of a real number $x$, which we may assume is positive, start with the number $\lfloor x \rfloor = a_0$, and the rest are the whole number parts of the denominators of the reciprocals in the representation.

 The **order** of a continued fraction is defined to be number of its elements **after** the first.
 Thus, for $\frac{649}{200}$ we can verify that it is indeed $3$, using the `.order` property.